tropicalmentat/aoi-flood-detection/README.md

 2. Poverty Incidence Dataset (as of 2020) (as a .SHP)
 3. Pre and post event .SAFE files of Sentinel1b

-The Poverty Incidence .shp file dataset default location is in the `/data` directory.
+The DEM dataset and the Poverty Incidence .shp file dataset default location is in the `/data` directory.

+The input .SAFE files default location is in `/data/SENTINEL1B`.

 To execute the processing of Sentinel1b datasets, use the following command `./run.sh -s sentinel1b`.